![]() |

 Food at the restaurants was good (with ample portions), a good choice of kids meals (remember, they're free for kids 12 and under), and the staff were friendly and helpful.

-Another Cheap Option--
+Another Cheap Option Nearby--

 Another cheap option which I decided not to pursue for our Washington DC weekend was to stay at Hotel Harrington.
 This family-run hotel, located three blocks from the White House, gets good marks from travelers for its location, reasonable room rates, and simple, but comfortable lodgings.
 I could have booked a room that slept 5 for their winter discount rate of $175 per night.
 Parking would have been $15 per day (less than half the cost at the Holiday Inn).